StevenTammen/bibledocs.org/content/ministry-progress-summaries/2023/through-10-16-23/_index.md

 <!-- --- -->

-Finally, I'm weighing the idea of getting involved in a few online Christian communities---like forums, Facebook groups, Subreddits, Discord servers, and that sort of thing.
+Finally, I'm weighing the idea of getting involved in a few online Christian communities—like forums, Facebook groups, Subreddits, Discord servers, and that sort of thing.
 The idea would be to engage more actively with others, rather than only posting static content.
 I only have so much time, of course, but it has been something that I thought might be a good fit for me.
 Especially as I finish getting all of my voice recognition and text editing things set up, and my writing efficiency continues to go up.

 <!-- --- -->

 ### Index of new content this release {#index-of-new-content-this-release}

-I mentioned the higher-level categories above, but now I'm going to link each new page individually---I believe the following sections exhaustively list out all the new content pages in this release.
+I mentioned the higher-level categories above, but now I'm going to link each new page individually—I believe the following sections exhaustively list out all the new content pages in this release.

 <!-- --- -->

 #### BB1: Theology lessons {#bb1-theology-lessons}

 These are the lessons we've already gotten through in our group Bible study of BB1.
-I've got everything set up to embed the videos as soon as I get around to posting them---hopefully soon.
+I've got everything set up to embed the videos as soon as I get around to posting them—hopefully soon.

 * [Introduction - The Essence of God · BibleDocs](/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-essence-of-god/)
 * [God's Infinite Nature · BibleDocs](/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-infinite-nature/)